Duluth (NASDAQ:DLTH) Updates FY 2022 Earnings Guidance

 Duluth (NASDAQ:DLTH – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.930-$1.020 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.850.
 The company issued revenue guidance of $730 million-$755 million, compared to the consensus revenue estimate of $681.22 million.

-DLTH has been the topic of several recent research reports.
-Robert W. Baird lowered their target price on Duluth from $28.00 to $20.00 in a report on Friday, March 11th.
+DLTH has been the subject of several recent research reports.
 Zacks Investment Research cut Duluth from a strong-buy rating to a hold rating in a report on Wednesday, February 2nd.
-Finally, StockNews.com cut Duluth from a strong-buy rating to a buy rating in a research note on Thursday, March 17th.
+StockNews.com began coverage on Duluth in a research report on Thursday.
+They issued a buy rating on the stock.
+Finally, Robert W. Baird reduced their price target on Duluth from $28.00 to $20.00 in a research report on Friday, March 11th.

 Duluth Holdings Inc sells casual wear, workwear, and accessories for men and women under the Duluth Trading brand in the United States.
 It provides shirts, pants, underwear, tanks, outerwear, footwear, accessories, and hard goods.
 The company offers its products under various trademarks, trade names, and service marks, including Alaskan Hardgear, Armachillo, Ballroom, Bucket Master, Cab Commander, Crouch Gusset, Dry on the Fly, Duluth Trading Co, Duluthflex, Fire Hose, Longtail T, No-Yank, No Polo Shirt, Wild Boar Mocs, and Buck Naked.